abelsj60/my-site/app/data/the-story/story-chapter-two.md

 One ran interactive video networks, the other, remote software demos, smooth like silk.
 He pitched them tirelessly.

 But neither took, and he tired of the tale.
-As he did, the golden lamp's purple glow grew dark.
-Then, he stretched one pitch black night, knocking it under a table.
+As he did, the golden lamp's purple glow grew dim.
+Then he stretched one night, knocking it beneath its table, dark.